 Ted Nelson is generally credited with inventing the term "hypertext" in a 1965 paper for the Association for Computing Machinery.

-I once heard Nelson make a presentation to a conference in California.
-I remember his lecture as... rambling.
+You once heard Nelson make a presentation to a conference in California.
+You remember his lecture as... rambling.
 Ironically, his talk was bedeviled by digressions and tangents.

 George P. Landow, a professor at Brown University, traces the idea of hypertext further back, to Vannevar Bush, who in the 1940s asserted that the human mind does not work by classification and categorization, but by association.